IMG_20220524_083049_1

 DCIM101GOPROGOPR1216.JPG

-How cheap can you really live? $500 USD a month!
+Can you really live on $500 USD a month?

-My travel budget is USD 2000 a month and I have all the time in the world which will allow me to go to most places in the world.
-I cannot help you with time but, I can sure help you with the money part.
+My travel budget is USD 2000 a month, and I have all the time in the world, which will allow me to go to most places in the world.
+I cannot help you with time, but I can certainly help you with the money part.
 If you are willing to live the slow travel nomadic lifestyle full or even part-time to get away from the snow.

-You can amerce yourself into a new culture and be a legend in your mind too, LOL!
-I also know it’s not for everyone but neither is the bullshit inflation in North America!
+You can immerse yourself into a new culture and be a legend in your mind too, LOL!
+I also know it’s not for everyone, but neither is the bullshit inflation in North America!

 I was introduced to slow travel on YouTube and stumbled upon Dan’s website and YouTube channel and immediately became addicted.
 How could someone travel so inexpensively and visit so many amazing places too?
 Seems impossible!
 Well, it is far from impossible!